Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The median income among taxpayers in Leppington - Catherine Field SA2 was $58,873 and the average income stood at $67,601 in financial year 2022.
-These figures were higher than Greater Sydney's median of $56,994 and average of $80,856 respectively.
-By September 2025, estimates based on a Wage Price Index growth of 12.61% suggest the median income could be approximately $66,297 and the average income around $76,125.
-According to census data, household incomes rank at the 81st percentile with a weekly figure of $2,271.
-The largest segment comprises 36.7% earning between $1,500 and $2,999 weekly, which aligns with the broader area where this cohort represents 30.9%.
-Notably, 32.3% earn above $3,000 weekly.
-High housing costs consume 19.2% of income, but strong earnings place disposable income at the 76th percentile.
-The area's SEIFA income ranking places it in the 7th decile.
+Leppington-Catherine Field SA2 had a median taxpayer income of $58,873 and an average income of $67,601 in the financial year 2022, according to ATO data aggregated by AreaSearch.
+These figures are higher than Greater Sydney's median income of $56,994 and average income of $80,856 respectively.
+Based on a Wage Price Index growth rate of 12.61% since financial year 2022, estimated incomes for September 2025 would be approximately $66,297 (median) and $76,125 (average).
+Census data indicates that household incomes rank at the 81st percentile ($2,271 weekly), with the largest segment comprising 36.7% earning between $1,500 and $2,999 weekly (7,977 residents), similar to the broader area where this cohort represents 30.9%.
+Notably, 32.3% earn above $3,000 weekly, suggesting prosperity that fuels local economic activity.
+High housing costs consume 19.2% of income, but strong earnings place disposable income at the 76th percentile, and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income